testmadebyme/TestBot/README.md

 ### About

-This is your academy project's.
+This is my Chat_Bot_Academy project's.
 First lesson.